wso2/docs-is/en/docs/develop/android-sdk.md

     - An `Activity` named **LoginActivity** is used to authenticate users.
 After successful authentication, the user will be redirected to another `Activity` named **UserInfoActivity**.

-    - A login button  has been added inside the `LoginActivity`.
+    - A login button is added inside the `LoginActivity`.
 The button id is referred to as `login`.

     - A method called `doLogin()` is called when the `login button` is clicked to initiate authentication with WSO2 Identity Server.